Andereoo/TkinterWeb/README.md

 &nbsp;
 &nbsp;
 ## Overview
-**TkinterWeb offers bindings for the Tkhtml3 widget from http://tkhtml.tcl.tk/tkhtml.html, which enables loading HTML and CSS code into Tkinter applications.**
+**TkinterWeb offers bindings for the Tkhtml3 widget from http://tkhtml.tcl.tk, which enables displaying HTML and CSS code in Tkinter applications.**

 All [major operating systems](/docs/FAQ.md#a-note-on-tkhtml-binaries) running Python 3+ are supported.